-As long as the start condition for Priority 1 is met, all boilers in the PRIORITY 1 set will fire based on runtime.
+When the start condition for Priority 1 is met, all boilers in the PRIORITY 1 set will fire based on runtime.
 Once all boilers in the PRIORITY 1 set have fired, the PRIORITY 2 set of boilers will fire based on runtime.